paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-03-09-on_the_road_again.md

 summary: Once again, I’m in Austin for SXSW Interactive; the forth time I’ve attended an event I find easy to disparage.
 Yet this is the first stop on a trip that will take in several hundred miles of Interstate highway between here and San Francisco; two points of familiarity on an itinerary that promises to be anything but predictable.
 image: /images/2012/03/on_the_road_again.jpg
 category:
-- travel
+- Travel
-- united_states
+- United States
-- austin
+- Austin
-- san_francisco
+- San Francisco
-- sxsw
+- SXSW
 ---
 {% render 'figure' with '/images/2012/03/on_the_road_again.jpg'
   caption: 'Road block in Austin.'